MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 A resource estimation job consist of two types of job parameters:

-- Target parameters, which consist on three pre-defined parameters: qubit model, QEC schemes, and error budget.
+- Target parameters, which consist on three predefined parameters: qubit model, QEC schemes, and error budget.
 For more information, see [Target parameters of the Resource Estimator](xref:microsoft.quantum.overview.resources-estimator).
 - Operation arguments, that is arguments that can be passed to the quantum program.
 In this case, the FCIDUMP files are passed as operation arguments.

 ### Select and pass a FCIDUMP file